-Safe Haven Sunday will be observed on November 21-22, 2020 in the Diocese of Bismarck.
+Safe Haven Sunday was observed on November 21-22, 2020 in the Diocese of Bismarck.

 Bishop David Kagan and the Diocese of Bismarck are pleased to offer some of the best resources available to aid you, your family, and your organization in navigating modern technology usage and the deep harm that is caused by pornography.
 Please take advantage of these training programs, articles, videos, and local resources specifically designed for you whether you are a parent, an educator, a ministry leader, or someone who is struggling with pornography.
 May God bless you with His mercy, strength, and guidance on your journey.

 “We must see our role in protecting children from pornography as our sacred duty, as well as an aspect of our work to create safe environments in accord with our ongoing implementation of The Charter for the Protection of Children and Young People.
 May we educate ourselves on reliable resources for pastoral support of the faithful and for the healing of pornography use and addiction and make them available to families, parishioners, and others in our care.” – Create in Me a Clean Heart